Share your love

 Note: -it switches and gives you interactive shell access into the container.

-You would see this form in your output:
+You will see this form in your output:

 Output